-I am a poet & essayist.
-I have an MA from Miami University and an MFA from Naropa University.
+Hannah Rodabaugh is a poet and essayist.
+She has an MA from Miami University and an MFA from Naropa University.

-I had ekphrasis poetry at the Boise Art Museum as part of Tall Tales: Narratives From The Permanent Collection.
-You can read about the process of creating poetry for the exhibit at Greenbelt Magazine.
+She’s had poetry included in the Boise Art Museum as part of the year-long exhibit Tall Tales: Narratives From The Permanent Collection and in the Boise City Archives as part of their COVID Community Collection.
+You can read about the process of creating poetry for the exhibit in an interview at Greenbelt Magazine.

 She was a 2020 Artist-in-Residence for Surel’s Place.
 Previously, she was a 2019 Artist-in-Residence for Oregon Caves National Monument and Snake River Birds of Prey National Conservation Area, a 2018 Artist-in-Residence for Boise Public Library, and a 2017 Artist-in-Residence for Craters of the Moon National Monument.
 You can hear excerpts from poetry she wrote at Craters of the Moon here.